Skip to main content

 Free to use.
 Runs in your browser.

-Paste HTML and click Minify to remove whitespace, comments, and redundant attributes.
+Paste HTML and click Minify to strip comments and collapse whitespace.
 Reduces page weight and improves Core Web Vitals.

 Input HTML